elejeune11/FEM-bench/README.md

 Additional results involving the investigation of different system prompts can be found [here](./SYSTEM_PROMPT_STUDY.md).

+Additional results involving the investigation of temperature can be found [here](./TEMPERATURE_STUDY.md).

 ### How To Run the Pipeline <a name="run_pipeline"></a>

 To use the LLM APIs, you must create a `.env` file at the root of your project with your own API keys: